mi3nts/Estimate-Inhaled-PM-and-Gases/README.md

 For PM<sub>1</sub>: "full_df_static_2-18-23.pkl"\
 For PM<sub>2.5</sub>: "static_bike_ride_pm.pkl"\
 For CO2: "full_df_2021_CO2.pkl"\
 For NO2 and NO "full_df_2021_NOX.pkl".
 Note that the data for NO2 and NO needs to be cleaned.
-The cleaning is done in the correspondind notebook.
+The cleaning is done in the corresponding notebook.

 The citation of the dataset or the code can be done using the following
 Bibtex: